-We offer several Human Rights related investment solutions:
+We offer several social investment strategies:

-- RobecoSAM Global Gender Equality Equities is an actively managed fund that invests globally in companies that advance gender diversity and gender equality. - RobecoSAM Sustainable Healthy Living Equities is an actively managed fund that invests globally in companies that promote good health and well-being and contribute to an efficient healthcare system. - Robeco Fashion Engagement Equities contains focused investments and tailored engagement, with the aim to drive sustainability in fashion while capturing its growth potential.
+- Global Gender Equality: investing globally in companies that advance gender diversity and gender equality. - Healthy Living: investing globally in companies that promote good health and well-being and contribute to an efficient healthcare system. - Fashion Engagement Equities: focused investments and tailored engagement, with the aim to drive sustainability in fashion while capturing its growth potential.